ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 ### `ath` claim vs `Authorization` key in `signed_header` claim

 Because access tokens are transmitted via the `Authorization` header it is possible to transport proof via `ath` claim, as an `Authorization` key in the `signed_headers` claim or both.
-The authors believe that supporting `ath` improves interoperability, as `ath` claim has been defined before by {{Section 4.1 of RFC9449}}.
+The authors believe that supporting `ath` improves interoperability, as it has been defined for similar reasons before by {{Section 4.1 of RFC9449}}.
+If both are present, both MUST be validated.

-It is important to keep in mind hat the processing between `ath` and `signed_headers` differs. `ath` would only compare the hashes of the actual token whilst the `Authorization` header in the `signed_headers` claim would compare the entire header value, including for example, a `Bearer ` prefix.
+It is important to keep in mind hat the processing rules between `ath` and `signed_headers` differs. `ath` would only compare the hashes of the actual token whilst the `Authorization` value in the `signed_headers` claim would compare the entire header value, including for example, a `Bearer ` prefix.

 ## Option 2: Authentication Based on HTTP Message Signatures {#http-sig-auth}